DeanoBurrito/northport/README.md

 - Logging with support for various backends: serial/debugcon and built-in terminal (requires a framebuffer).
     - The terminal is based on gterm from the Limine Bootloader (see the individual files for the license).
 - Optional UB sanitizer, helpful for detecting bugs or increasing code size!
-- Support for platform-specific timers (PIT, HPET, APIC, TSC deadline, SBI), with a soft-timer interface on top.
+- Support for various platform-specific timers, soft-timer interface on top.
+- SMP-aware scheduler: round robin with per-core queues.

 Build System:
 - Uses stock core tools and GNU make.
 Runs anywhere (tm).